guerrinoservices/influencer-opportunity-finder/TERMS_OF_SERVICE.md

 - Share your license key with others
 - Resell or redistribute the Extension without permission

-## 4. Automation and Third-Party Platforms
+## 4. Use of Extension and Third-Party Platforms

-### 4.1 Automation Disclaimer
+### 4.1 User-Initiated Actions
-The Extension automates interactions with third-party platforms.
+The Extension assists you in checking eligibility on third-party platforms.
+All actions are user-initiated.
 You acknowledge and agree that:
-- **You use this automation at your own risk**
+- **You use this tool at your own risk**
-- The use of automation tools may violate third-party platform terms of service
+- **You must comply with all third-party platform terms of service**
 - We are not responsible for any account suspensions, bans, or other consequences resulting from your use of the Extension
 - You are solely responsible for ensuring your use complies with all applicable platform policies
+- You control all actions taken by the Extension through explicit button clicks

 ### 4.2 Platform Affiliation
 **We are not affiliated with, endorsed by, or sponsored by any third-party platform** including but not limited to Amazon, Amazon Associates, or Amazon Influencer Program.
 Any trademarks, service marks, or logos mentioned are the property of their respective owners.